mbuczko/cerber-roles/README.md

 `(has-permission [principal permission])`

-Returns true if `permission` matches any of principal's `:permissions`.
+Returns true if `permission` matches any of principal's set of `:permissions`.
 Permissions can be exact (eg. `user:write`) or wildcard ones (`user:*`).

 ``` clojure